datacarpentry/OpenRefine-ecology-lesson/episodes/02-importing-data.md

 > inside the newly created project.
 All the data transformation and cleaning steps you apply will be performed on this copy
 > and you can easily undo any changes too.
 {: .callout}
-> ## Data file types supported
-> OpenRefine can import a variety of different file types, including tab separated (`tsv`),
-> comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, and Google Spreadsheets.
-> See the [Create a project by importing data](https://docs.openrefine.org/manual/starting#create-a-project-by-importing-data) page for more information.
-{: .testimonial}
-Let's now start exploring and getting a higher-level overview of our data - summarising and looking for potential outliers and errors.